elixir-europe/infectious-diseases-toolkit/contribute/preview-changes.md

 ## Preview your changes using GitHub pages

-Go to the Settings tab of your fork -> Pages -> Deploy from branch and select the newly created branch you mad the change on.
+Go to the Settings tab of your fork -> Pages -> Deploy from branch and select the newly created branch you made the change on.
 Save.
 After a few minutes, you can find the preview at: <https://YOURGITHUBID.github.io/infectious-diseases-toolkit>

 {% include image.html file="deploy_using_gh_pages.png" alt="Got to the settings tab in your repo to enable GitHub pages" %}